 “We had the worst trouble with that oven,” she says.
 “It came in, it was the wrong size, it was the wrong order.
 It was just a nightmare and I thought, ‘see, I shouldn’t have shopped on the Sabbath.’”

 After their hymn, they gather around the kitchen table.
-Everyone’s looking at their smartphones where they get this week’s Article of Faith, the rules by which members of the Mormon Church live.
+Everyone’s looking at their smartphones where they get this week’s Article of Faith, the rules by which church members live.

 They start out trying to sing it with the tune, tinny and hard to follow, playing out of a cell phone speaker.